 Role as Project Manager at X

-In this role, I needed to ensure that all team conflicts were resolved effectively and in a positive manner
+In this role, I needed to ensure that all team conflicts were resolved effectively and in a positive manner.

 Have I addressed all elements of the selection criteria?

 Once you’ve completed your application, it is good to revisit the wording of that particular selection criterion found in the position description.
 Make sure your content correlates and that the descriptors used in the advertisement are directly addressed in your writing.
-Double check that you have met the requirements of the process itself- there may be a word limit you need to stick to, or the recruiter might ask you to list examples using bullet points, instead of keeping them in paragraph format.
+Double-check that you have met the requirements of the process itself- there may be a word limit you need to stick to, or the recruiter might ask you to list examples using bullet points instead of keeping them in paragraph format.

-Are your claims justified with relevant examples?
+Are my claims justified with relevant examples?

-Have you chosen the right words?
+Have I chosen the right words?

-Has someone other than me proofread my response?
+Has someone else proofread my response?

-The STAR Model in Selection Criteria
+The STAR Model in selection criteria

-The STAR model is one technique used to demonstrate relevant information for a specific capability within selection criteria
+The STAR model is one technique used to demonstrate relevant information for a specific capability within selection criteria.

 Create context by describing where you applied the skills that helped to gain your knowledge

-What was your role in the situation and what were you required to accomplish?
+What was your role in the situation, and what were you required to accomplish?